aditya-azad/simple-ssg/README.md

 |--about.html
 ```

-This will result in urls:
+This will result in URLs:
 - `yourwebsite.domain/index.html`
 - `yourwebsite.domain/about.html`
 - `yourwebsite.domain/posts/first-post.html`.